| |

 Located at the site of the crossing of the James River and Kanawha Turnpike

 and Coal River.
-Covered Toll Bridge, built by Phillip Thompson and James
+Covered Toll Bridge, built in 1931 by Phillip Thompson and James

-Teays, rep[laced a fatty which operated in the same location.
+Teays, replaced a ferry which operated in the same location.
 The bridge,

 one of the longest in western Virginia, had a 180 ft. span.
 General Wise’s